wilsonzlin/minify-html/README.md

 A fast one-pass in-place HTML minifier written in Rust with advanced whitespace handling.

+Available as:
+- CLI for Windows, macOS, and Linux.
+- Rust library.
+- Native module for Node.js.

 ## Features

 - Minification is done in one pass with no backtracking or DOM/AST building.